Costa-Gavras: Issues and style

-Costa-Gavras has brought attention to international issues, some urgent, others merely problematic, and he has done this in the tradition of cinematic story-telling.
+Costa-Gavras has brought attention to international issues, some urgent, others merely problematic, and he has done this in the tradition of cinematic storytelling.
 Z (1969), one of his most well-known works, is an account of the undermining in the 1960s of democratic government in Greece, his homeland and place of birth.
 The format, however, is a mystery-thriller combination that transforms an uncomfortable history into a fast-paced story.
 This is a clear example of how he pours politics into plot, "bringing epic conflicts into the sort of personal conflicts we are accustomed to seeing on screen."

 His accounts of corruption propagated, in their essence, by European and American powers (Z, State of Siege and Missing) highlight problems buried deep in the structures of these societies, problems which he deems not everyone is comfortable addressing.
 The approach he adopted in L'Aveu also "subtly invited the audience to a critical look focused on structural issues, delving this time into the opposite Communist bloc."

 Until 2019's Adults in the Room, Costa-Gavras had never worked in Greece or made a film in the Greek language.

 Influences

 When Costa-Gavras asked about some of his biggest cinematic influences, he replied:

-According to his son Romain Gavras, Costa-Gavras used to show all of Tarkovsky's films to him at a young age.
+He also listed René Clément, Jacques Demy, and Gillo Pontecorvo's film The Battle of Algiers as an influence on his filmmaking.